nat1600/nat1600/README.md

 ---

-## 📌 What I'm Working On
+## What I'm Working On

-- [ ] Releasing the full XLR8-Parla platform publicly
+- [ ] Releasing the full XLR8-Parla platform

 ---